triton-inference-server/server/docs/protocol/extension_logging.md

 $log_setting = $string : $string | $boolean | $number
 ```

-Each $log_setting JSON describes a “name”/”value” pair, where the “name” is
+Each `$log_setting` JSON describes a “name”/”value” pair, where the “name” is
-the $string representation of the log setting and the “value” is a $string, $bool, or $number representation of the
+the `$string` representation of the log setting and the “value” is a `$string`,
-setting value.
-Currently, the following log settings are defined:
+`$bool`, or `$number` representation of the setting value.
+Currently, the
+following log settings are defined:

-- "log_file" : a $string parameter defining the file where the log outputs will be saved.
-If an empty string is specified,
-log outputs will stream to the console.
+- "log_file" : a `$string` parameter defining the file where the log outputs will be saved.
+If an empty string is specified, log outputs will stream to the console.

-- "log_info" : a $boolean parameter that controls whether the Triton server logs INFO level messages.
+- "log_info" : a `$boolean` parameter that controls whether the Triton server logs INFO level messages.

-- "log_warning" : a $boolean parameter that controls whether the Triton server logs WARNING level messages.
+- "log_warning" : a `$boolean` parameter that controls whether the Triton server logs WARNING level messages.

-- "log_error" : a $boolean parameter that controls whether the Triton server logs ERROR level messages.
+- "log_error" : a `$boolean` parameter that controls whether the Triton server logs ERROR level messages.

-- "log_verbose_level" : a $number parameter that controls whether the Triton server outputs verbose messages
+- "log_verbose_level" : a `$number` parameter that controls whether the Triton server outputs verbose messages
 of varying degrees.
 This value can be any integer >= 0.
 If "log_verbose_level" is 0, verbose logging will be disabled, and
 no verbose messages will be output by the Triton server.
 If "log_verbose_level" is 1, level 1 verbose messages will be output
 by the Triton server.
 If "log_verbose_level" is 2, the Triton server will output all verbose messages of
 level <= 2, etc. Attempting to set "log_verbose_level" to a number < 0 will result in an error.

-- "log_format" : a $string parameter that controls the format of Triton server log messages.
+- "log_format" : a `$string` parameter that controls the format of Triton server log messages.
 There are currently
 2 formats: "default" and "ISO8601".

 ### Log Setting Response JSON Error Object

 A failed log setting request will be indicated by an HTTP error status
 (typically 400).
-The HTTP body will contain a
+The HTTP body will contain a `$log_setting_error_response` object.
-$log_setting_error_response object.

 ```
 $log_setting_error_response =